ibm-skills-network/clarity-knowledgebase/docs/labs/misc/manim.md

 # Manim for Animated Videos

-[Manim](https://github.com/3b1b/manim) is a python library used to create high-precision math and computer science animated videos.
+[Manim](https://github.com/3b1b/manim) is a Python library used to create high-precision math and computer science animated videos.

-Manim can be difficult to install so this tutorial will teach you how to run it using a Docker container.
+Manim can be difficult to install so this tutorial will teach you how to run it more simply using a Docker container.

 ## Setup

 <ol>
-  <li><p>The first thing you're going to need is Docker, if you don't already have docker, you can download it <a href="https://docs.docker.com/get-docker/">here</a>.</p></li>
+  <li><p>The first thing you're going to need is Docker.
+If you don't already have docker, you can download it <a href="https://docs.docker.com/get-docker/">here</a>.</p></li>
   <li><p>Pull the docker image for manim:</p>

 ```bash